 - Starting regular exercise

-Medication will be required if the blood pressure is too high.
+You may need to discuss a treatment plan with your doctor if your blood pressure is too high.
+They may prescribe medication to control your condition.
 Often, medical specialists combine two or three medicines to achieve the desired results.
-You need to take these medicines regularly to control hypertension.

 Can High BP cause death?

-Hypertension causes damage to your body without being noticed.
-If uncontrolled, hypertension can lead to heart attacks and strokes.
+Hypertension causes damage to your body without you even noticing.
+If uncontrolled, hypertension can lead to heart attacks and strokes, which can be fatal.

 Which fruit is best for high blood pressure?